"Impressively well–trained choir and skilled organists … crack Cambridge choristers."

 Can I visit Caius to receive advice about my choral application?

-You are welcome to fix a time to sing to Geoffrey Webber at any point during the year either on a separate visit or whilst attending a subject or Caius Open Day.
-Please email firstname.lastname@example.org to arrange this.
+You are welcome to fix a time to sing to the Director of Music at any point during the year either on a separate visit or whilst attending a subject or Caius Open Day.
+Please email the Director of Music to arrange this.
 Alternatively you may wish to attend the Open Days for Vocal Guidance in September.

 Can I also find out about reading Music?

-If you are applying to study Music, you will also be able to discuss this aspect of your application if you visit Caius in advance, since Dr Webber is also the Director of Studies for the Caius Music students.
+If you are applying to study Music, you will also be able to discuss this aspect of your application if you visit Caius in advance.
 Many Music students at Caius sing in the choir.